kernel-sqz/hackarthon_update_your_art/README.md

 ## Dependencies

-Dependencies below can be installed with `python -m pip install ...`.
+Dependencies below can be installed with `python -m pip install -r requirements.txt`

-- django
-- django-cors-headers
-- djangorestframework
-- whitenoise
-- requests